william1357chen/Sorting-Algorithms/README.md

 # Sorting Algorithms
 Here is my study guide for sorting algorithms.
 The importance of sorting algorithms in Computer Science is elaborated well by this [**mycodeschool video**](https://www.youtube.com/watch?v=pkkFqlG0Hds&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=1).

 For each algorithm, we will study the stategy, the time and space complexity, and the implementation in Python and C++.
+Note that these algorithms are all sorting an input array of integers.

 Here is the chart summary of all the common sorting algorithms  essential for interview prep.